-- She can sit upright without any assistance.
-This is essential as eating solid food while she is lying down increases the chances of food going down the wrong pipe.
+- They can sit upright without any assistance.
+This is essential as eating solid food while lying down increases the chances of food going down the wrong pipe.

-- Babies can get a little apprehensive about solid food and tend to thrust out anything they can with their tongue.
+- Babies can get a little apprehensive about solid food and tend to thrust out anything they can with their tongues.
 As a test, mix a little solid food along with your breastmilk and feed it to your baby.
-If you don’t see her spit out any of the solid food, your baby is okay with solid food.
+If you don’t see them spit out any solid food, your baby is okay with it.